 In this scenario there are three ledgers that consolidate a common ledger as part of one PDL.
 Hence inter-ledger interoperability can occur between ledgers within a same PDL or between various PDL.

-The architectural model may vary from the scenario but there are three common facets for the interledger interoperability which are unidirectional in the schema of the figure 5:
+The architectural model may vary from the scenario but there are three common facets for the inter-ledger interoperability which are unidirectional in the schema of figure 5:

-Inmutable ledger: transaction record's facet.
+Immutable ledger: transaction record's facet.

 It represents the transactions distributed ledger whereby the replication is unstoppable between all the nodes and consolidate the validation and represent the source of truth for the PDL.